Fall Registration

 • Introduction to Marine Science Lecture and Lab: MSC 111 and MSC 112.

-• Enroll in Written Communication Skills and Mathematics courses as described in their respective sections (See Below).
+• Enroll in Written Communication Skills and Mathematics courses as described in their respective sections.
 Students who are placed into MTH O99 or MTH 101 are strongly advised to consider additional coursework in the summer and/or fall to advance in their math sequence.

-• If you place out of Calculus (with an AP score of 5 on Calculus BC, or an IB score of 7 on the HL test), take CSC 120.
-Students with Computing Science A (AP scores of 4 or 5) or IB-HL (score of 6 or 7) should take CSC 220 instead.
+• If you place out of Calculus (with an AP score of 5 on Calculus BC, or an IB score of 7 on the HL test), take Computer Programming I (CSC 120).
+Students with Computing Science A (AP scores of 4 or 5) or IB-HL (score of 6 or 7) should take Computer Programming II (CSC 220) instead.

 See Bulletin for